Here are 4 ways how to fix a spreading black spot on your cell phone screen:

 Table of Contents

-- 4 Reasons and 4 Fixes for a Spreading Black Spot on Your Phone Screen
+- Spreading Black Spot on Your Phone Screen?

-- What Is the Black Spot on Your Phone?
+- 4 Reasons for a Black Spot on Your Phone

 - Why Does the Black Spot Spread?